 Common causes of autonomic neuropathies include

 Autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
+What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more (when the immune system misinterprets the body’s tissues as foreign and produces antibodies that attack those tissues)

 Some of the antibodies produced by the immune system attack the surface of a nerve fiber or the tissues that wrap around the fiber and enable it to conduct impulses quickly and accurately.
 (These tissues are called the myelin sheath Nerves .)